-10 Best SEO-Friendly Alternatives to WordPress Websites
+25 Best SEO-Friendly Alternatives To WordPress Websites

 - No access to source code.

-This all-in-one option allows you to easily create a website on Squarespace’s own fully hosted platform.
+This all-in-one option allows you to easily create a website on Squarespace’s fully hosted platform.
 You do not need prior experience to use this intuitive site builder.

-Squarespace hosts all of its features in-house, meaning you can’t install third-party extensions or use custom coding.
+Squarespace hosts all its features in-house, meaning you can’t install third-party extensions or use custom coding.

 It’s a great solution for hobbyists and small businesses to build a professional site themselves, although it can be an expensive solution if all you’re doing is running a basic website.